dbbaskette/SCDF-RAG/README.md

     ```sh
     ./scdf_install_k8s.sh
     ```
-   - This will install SCDF, Skipper, RabbitMQ, PostgreSQL, MinIO, and the Ollama Nomic model in one step.
+   - This will install SCDF, Skipper, RabbitMQ, PostgreSQL, MinIO, and Ollama with both phi3 and nomic-embed-text in one step.
    - Minimal output will be shown in the terminal; see `logs/scdf_install_k8s.log` for details.

 ### Interactive Test Mode